 Sally heard about a money saving deal on beautiful custom-made baby blankets from a friend.

 So, she went to the URL given and noticed the colors and logos seemed off.

 The point?
 Credibility and sales go hand in hand.

-Don’t let these five habits kill your site’s credibility and sales, especially if you run a small business and are ready to attract more customers.
+Don’t let these five habits kill your website’s credibility and sales, especially if you run a small business and are ready to attract more customers.

 1. Not Including Your Contact Information